nansencenter/NERSC-HYCOM-CICE/README.md

     │   ├── MSCPROGS        # Location of setup/diag routines  developed at NERSC
     │   └── RELO            # Location of hycom source code
-    ├── input               # Location of some input files ├── python              # Location of python routines (may be moved ...)
-    └── TP0a1.00            # Location of "Reference experiment"
+    ├── input               # Location of some input files └── TP0a1.00            # Location of "Reference experiment"